2020 Chicago Bears season: Week 17: vs. Green Bay Packers

 Despite the loss, the Bears clinched the NFC's third and final wild card slot as the Cardinals lost 18–7 to the Rams.
 It marked the Bears' second playoff appearance in Nagy's three-year tenure as head coach.
 The 2020 team was the franchise's first to qualify for the playoffs via wild card since 1994, which also saw them reach the postseason by claiming the third and last remaining slot in the conference; the 2020 and 1994 Bears also lost their regular season finales (both at home; both teams' offenses also scored on their opening drives before faltering) but entered the playoffs with help from other clubs.
+This would the Bears last playoff berth until 2025.
 Nagy noted in his post-game conference that it was "okay to feel like crap right now.
 We put a lot of time and effort and energy into winning this football game and it sucks when you lose. [...]
 But no one is going to take away from what these players did to work back these last three weeks to put ourselves in a position to make the playoffs."

 The Bears, who saw an uptick in offensive production after the bye week, ended the regular season with the 22nd-ranked scoring offense at 23.3 points per game, 25th in rushing, and 22nd in passing.
 Inversely, the defense struggled since the bye, and ranked 14th in scoring defense at 23.1 points allowed per game.